arctangent-nhsuk/the-way-we-work/quick-guide-for-developers.md

 - **Pair** with other members of a Delivery Team where this would be productive
 - **Buddy** with newer developers to help them settle into their role

+All of the above are important and you should manage your time to be able to do enough of each of them as your situation dictates.

 Details on how these responsibilities should be carried out can be found in The Way We Work.

 ## How You Will Be Supported

 Your line manager will:

-- meet with you on the first day of each new sprint
+- meet with you regularly on the first or last day of each sprint (i.e. "between sprints")
 - ensure you have appropriately challenging work to undertake
 - help you record your achievements and plan for upcoming challenges
-- help you choose your own Objectives & Key Results (OKRs)
+- help you choose your own Objectives & Key Results (OKRs) on a quarterly basis
 - ensure you are using 20% Time to make continuous progress towards your OKRs

 Within a delivery team: